 eat, don’t even look at the dessert menu if you’re on Phase 1.
 Instead, plan on eating a serving of a ricotta crème dessert, or some fat-free Greek yogurt when you get home.
 Add an extract of your choice and some chopped nuts as a topping.

 - Always carry a healthy snack with you, so when unhealthy temptations come your way, you can eat something nutritious instead.
 Pack grab-and-go snacks, like a reduced-fat cheese stick with some celery, cucumbers, bell peppers, or grape tomatoes.
 A small bag containing a handful of nuts and a piece of fruit (Phase 2) or an individual container of hummus with veggies is also a good choice.
-Or take along a protein- and fiber-rich South

-Beach Diet 100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Cereal Bar
+You could also grab a protein- and fiber-rich South Beach Diet 100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Bar

 - If someone gives you unhealthy food as a present, like a box of candy or a tin of your favorite cookies, take it to work, or give it to a neighbor or friend who will appreciate it.